 Anacostia 2nd High Residential Pressure Reducing Valve Installation Project

 As part of its Capital Improvement Program, DC Water has initiated the Anacostia 2nd High Residential Pressure Reducing Valve Installation Project to address long-standing issues and community concerns regarding low water pressure in Ward 8.
-To address the low pressure issue in area homes and in the vicinity of Hadley Hospital, Greater Southeast Hospital, Saint Elizabeths Hospital and Congress Heights, DC Water has started work on the Saint Elizabeths Water Tower and Large Diameter Transmission Main project, which is scheduled for completion in spring 2018.
+To address the low pressure issue in area homes and in the vicinity of Hadley Hospital, Greater Southeast Hospital, Saint Elizabeths Hospital and Congress Heights.
+Work is now almost complete on the Saint Elizabeths Water Tower and Large Diameter Transmission Main project.

 Scope of work